opt command line parserThis document describes opt,

 |

-It is also possible that `?c' will give further information
+It is also possible that `?c' will give

-about the option specified by `c', although this requires that the
+further information about the option specified by `c',

-programmer supplied extra information (usually, the brief description is all
+extra information (usually, the brief description is

-that is available).
+all that is available).
 For example,

 -> ?d